-You might have encountered the term bilingualism or bilinguality, especially if you are a part of an international community.
+You might have encountered people claiming that they are bilingual or the term bilingualism, especially if you are a part of an international community.

-The term bilingual generally refers to an individual who can communicate in two languages on a native level (or with a very high proficiency).
-According to Webster’s dictionary, a bilingual means “having or using two languages with the fluency and characteristics of a native speaker”, or “the constant oral use of two languages.”
+A bilingual is an individual who can communicate in two languages on a native level (or with a very high proficiency).
+According to Webster’s dictionary, a bilingual means “having or using two languages with the fluency and characteristics of a native speaker”.
+At the same time it may mean “the constant oral use of two languages.”
 Oxford’s dictionaries define bilinguality as “speaking two languages fluently.”

 It seems rather straightforward, doesn’t it?
 But wouldn’t it make us all who have English as a second language, bilingual?
 Let’s see what science has to say about this.

 “You have to THINK in English,” I remember my teacher saying when I started learning my second language.
 “THINK in this language, and the talking will be much easier.”

 A piece of pretty handy advice: You see, even without knowing the scientific facts, my English teacher knew that learning a language is not only about speaking it but also about what was going on behind the scenes.

 According to linguists, every language has at least two primary purposes.
 Firstly, it is the interpersonal communication (expressing something).
 Secondly, it is the cognition (thinking or meaning something).
 Bilingualism is, in this case, not only the ability to speak other languages but also the ability to think and create unique structures in that language.
 Paraphrasing your mother language into English (or your other language) is not enough.

 Bilingualism and Bilinguality